tlecoz/Kosmos/README.md

 It's a huge framework based on Processing very inspired by Flash/Actionscript.

-It reproduce every functions of Processing with a object oriented structure (contrary to Processing who do everything in the same object)
+It reproduce every functions of Processing with an object oriented structure (contrary to Processing who do everything in the same object)

 It handle 2D rendering , 3D rendering , OOP-shader creation and Box2D integration (physic engine) is a whole part of the framework.